Contact Us

 map

-On the 1901 Census John George, Ellen and family had moved to Nottingham, he was working as a butcher, but not a master butcher which means he was an employee.
+On the 1901 Census John George, Ellen and family were still in Nottingham, he was working as a butcher, but not a master butcher which means he was an employee.
+The shop was owned by Eastman's Ltd who had a number of Butchers shops in Nottingham, plus many other branches throughout the country.
+They were bought out later by Dewhursts..

-Perhaps there was a rift in the family when John George Michael died?
-This we will never know.
-John George was still listed as a German Subject on the census and the family were living at 82 Wilford Road very near the station.
+John George was still listed as a German Subject on the census and the family were listed at 82 Wilford Road very near the station.

 John George died aged 65 yrs on 7th April 1920 at 134 Querneby Road Nottingham